You Are Here: Home » Rules of Table Tennis » FAQs about the Serve

 The rules state that you have two serves, and then your opponent has two serves (except at 10-10, when you serve alternately).
 So if you happen to be serving at game/match point ... all the better!

 In addition, if you foul serve at any time you lose the point.
-You do not get a "second chance" at game or match point (or at any other time).
+You don't get a "second chance" at game or match point (or at any other time).

 By the way ... if you played table tennis prior to 2001, you'll probably know that each player used to have five serves each and that games used to be up to 21 points.